Im-Rises/Chip8topia/README.md

 <!-- Other
 Other tasks:
+- [ ] Replace the input handler singleton with another pattern...
 - [ ] Use cpack to create a release (also update the GitHub Actions) https://cmake.org/cmake/help/book/mastering-cmake/chapter/Packaging%20With%20CPack.html
 - [ ] Add a way to change the input keys
 - [ ] Add a background when no rom is loaded